The portal for Open Enrollment in VTHR will open on

 Flexible Spending Account Plans

-NOTE: There are 27 pay periods in the 2020 plan year.
-If submitting a paper form, please divide your annual election by 27.
+NOTE: There are 26 pay periods in the 2021 plan year.
+If submitting a paper form, please divide your annual election by 26.

-If you take no action, you will NOT be enrolled in the FSA program for 2020.
+If you take no action, you will NOT be enrolled in the FSA program for 2021.

 This plan allows you to have monies deducted from your paycheck on a pre-tax basis to pay for your out-of-pocket expenses, such as your copays, uncovered dental expenses, glasses, etc. It works a lot like the Pre-tax Medical Premium Deductions.
 The money that you contribute to this account is deducted from your gross income first and then your taxes are calculated and deducted after that.
 Therefore, you are paying less in both federal and state taxes.
-To see your individual projected savings, go to: Savings Calculator
+To see your individual projected savings, go to: Savings Calculator.

 In addition, you can also have monies deducted on a biweekly basis to cover your child care expenses for your children under 13 years of age.
 These monies are also deducted on a pre-tax basis.

 The maximum amount that can be contributed to a Health Care Account is $2,750 per year.
 The Dependent Care Account maximum is $5,000 if you are part of a couple filing jointly, $2,500 if you file an individual tax return.

 Life Insurance Premium Rates

 There will be no change in the premium rate for 2021.

 To check on your identified beneficiaries, call Securian/Minnesota Life at 866-293-6047.